 - Decreased number of children with undetected developmental delays entering the local school systems;

 - Increased economic stability; and

 - Increased collaboration between community service providers.

-- 2,907 home visits were completed with the average length of a visit being 60 minutes; and
+- 2,602 virtual home visits were completed with the average length of a visit being 60 minutes.

 Quality Assurance Measures: Evaluation methods currently utilized to measure service and client-related outcomes include:

-- Funding Reports: The program is required to submit monthly, quarterly, semi-annual, and annual reports to program funders and the local Family Connection collaborative.
+- Funding Reports: The program is required to submit monthly, quarterly, semi- annual, and annual reports to program funders.
 Reports monitor the compliance with funding contracts, link program outcomes with community benchmarks of family well-being, and provide demographic information regarding individuals served.
 Program reports completed this year indicate that all services are being provided as required by grantors.

 - University of Georgia Center for Family Research Formal Program Evaluation: The program is required to submit client data obtained through the administration of evaluation measures.
 Data is used to complete an annual evaluation of program services in relation to client-based outcomes including changes in child development, parental stress, and home environments.
 The results of these evaluation measures are used to determine the overall effectiveness of program interventions and enable program staff members to focus on particular areas of need specific to each family, and make appropriate referrals to further evaluation by appropriate professionals, when necessary.